Cactus-minecraft-server/World/README.md

-# Noise-engine
+# Worldgen

-The **Noise-engine** module, implemented in Rust, serves as a specialized component for generating procedural noise functions integral to the **Cactus** Minecraft server.
+The **Worldgen** module, implemented in Rust, serves as a specialized component for generating procedural noise functions integral to the **Cactus** Minecraft server.
 This project is tailored to address the computational and algorithmic requirements of Minecraft's world generation, with a concentrated focus on noise types essential for creating diverse and dynamic environments.

 ## Features